codecentric/helm-charts/charts/keycloakx/examples/postgresql/readme.md

-# Example for using Keycloak.X with PostgreSQL
+# Keycloak.X with PostgreSQL

+This example shows how to configure Keycloak.X to use a PostgreSQL database.

 # Setup